Our Purpose

 When registering through RAMP please use a valid coaches’ e-mail address as that will be the primary method of communication for anything OBL related.

 Schedules are released approximately 1-2 weeks prior to the competition weekend.
-Due to the volume of teams we cannot guarantee that accommodations can be made.

 After the first 6 games, the OBL re-rank takes place where teams move up and down based on the results of the OBL season and pools are re-aligned and schedules are created for the last 6 games.